The ABCs of Getting that Summer Internship

 Getting the Interview

 Landing an interview is about perfecting how you present yourself to potential employers.
 If you’re applying for an internship, you probably don’t have much experience to focus on in your resume.
 Instead your resume should be focused on demonstrating soft-skills like leadership, communication, and work ethic.
+Try to look into making informational interview requests along with creating an attractive resume to increase networking skills, in order to understand what potential employers are looking for in a candidate.

 But don’t just pick any soft skills, choose the ones that matter most for the job you want.
 Applying for a sales internship?
 Highlight experiences that helped you develop interpersonal skills.
 Maybe you’ve taken part in a club, or have worked customer service in the past.
 Whatever your experience is, translate those experiences into the skills that matter.
 And after your resume is settled, keep preparing with our Career Planning Resources.